maiatoday/maiatoday.github.io/content/post/imp-fun/index.md

 layout: post
 title: "The Imitation Tortoise's song - a fleety conversion from imperative to functional - Will you join the dance?"
 image: mock_and_me.jpg
-categories: [code, kotlin, ai]
+categories: [code, kotlin, AI]
-tags: [code, kotlin, imperative, functional, ai, fleet, word games, advent of code, doggerel]
+tags: [code, kotlin, imperative, functional, AI, fleet, word games, advent of code, doggerel]
 date: 2023-06-10T15:12:44+02:00
 draft: false
 ---